-Every human being is only given 24 hours a day.
-Once it is gone, you cannot replace it.
+Every human being is only given 24 hours a day, and once it is gone, you cannot replace it.

-What my man Thoreau wanted us to grasp is that our every action is a tradeoff that requires the use of the limited amount of life we have.
+My man Thoreau wanted us to grasp that our every action is a tradeoff that requires the use of the limited amount of life we have.

 I also see that things can add time – eating healthy food, meditation and staying active, makes us live longer and improves our quality of lime.
 In a sense, we can actually ‘increase’ our time in the long term.

-This does not mean that we should be worrying and obsessing with maximising the precious time we have.
+This does not mean that we should be worrying and obsessing about maximising our precious time.
 Instead, I think that we should take time to seriously consider what we are trading these precious hours for.

 It also made me more mindful of how I spend my money as I am giving up my life for it.